borgbackup/borg/docs/internals/data-structures.rst

 files manually.

 A segment starts with a magic number (``BORG_SEG`` as an eight byte ASCII string), followed by a number of log entries.
-Each log entry consists of:
+Each log entry consists of: (in this order)

-* 32-bit size of the entry
+* First, unsigned 32-bit number, the CRC32 of the entire entry (for a PUT including the DATA) excluding the CRC32 field
-* CRC32 of the entire entry (for a PUT this includes the data)
+* Second, unsigned 32-bit size of the entry (including the whole header)
-* entry tag: PUT, DELETE or COMMIT
+* Third, unsigned 8-bit entry tag: PUT(1), DELETE(2) or COMMIT(3)
-* PUT and DELETE follow this with the 32 byte key
+* Fourth, on PUT or DELETE, 32 byte key
-* PUT follow the key with the data
+* Fifth, PUT only, (size - 41) bytes of data (length = size - sizeof(CRC32) - sizeof(size) - sizeof(entry tag) - sizeof(key))

 Those files are strictly append-only and modified only once.